London Stadium: Stadium operator

 The stadium during the Olympic and Paralympic Games was owned by the London Organising Committee of the Olympic and Paralympic Games (LOCOG) and the Olympic Delivery Authority.

 Following the collapse of the first deal for the stadium over state aid and the wish to keep the stadium in public ownership; the London Borough of Newham withdrew from the West Ham bid and intended to contribute to the funding of the Stadium with the OPLC.
 It was decided that a Special-purpose vehicle (SPV) would be created which the £40m, from the first tender process would be invested through a subsidiary company called Newham Legacy Investments (NLI).
 Accounting firms concluded that a limited liability partnership (LLP) was the most appropriate structure for the SPV.
 In October 2012 the whole park including the stadium was handed over to the London Legacy Development Corporation (LLDC); which had replaced the public sector, not-for-profit company limited Olympic Park Legacy Company in April 2012 under the Localism Act 2011 as the responsible body to redevelop the Olympic Park after the Games.
 The LLDC and Newham Council, set up another subsidiary company known as E20 Stadium LLP in July 2012 to take long term responsibility for managing the Stadium.

 In October 2014, The Evening Standard reported that French company Vinci SA were favourites to be given a contract to run the stadium for ten years.
 The company had reportedly beaten off competition from other companies including Anschutz Entertainment Group.
 In February 2015, Vinci Stadium, a subsidiary of Vinci Concessions, were appointed to manage it starting in April 2015 for a 25-year period becoming the first stadium outside France to be managed by Vinci.
 The company is also responsible for the London Marathon Charitable Trust Community Track and events on the south park lawn.
 Vinci set up a subsidiary company called London Stadium 185 (LS185), with the 185 signifying how many medals were won by British athletes at the London Olympic and Paralympic Games.
 In January 2019, the LLDC bought LS185 from Vinci after concerns were raised following a £3.5 million loss the previous year, with all staff being retained.

-NLI and Newham Council reliquished its stake in E20 Stadium LLP in November 2017.
+NLI and Newham Council relinquished its stake in E20 Stadium LLP in November 2017.
 Stratford East London Holdings LTD (SELH), a new subsidiary company of the LLDC, was formed and took over NLI's stake in the partnership.
-In November 2024 the LLDC voted to hand over their interest in E20 Stadium LLP, as well as subsidaries SELH and LS185, to GLA Holdings Ltd, a subsidiary company of Greater London Authority (GLA).
+In November 2024 the LLDC voted to hand over their interest in E20 Stadium LLP, as well as subsidiaries SELH and LS185, to GLA Holdings Ltd, a subsidiary company of Greater London Authority (GLA).
 This was completed in January 2025 with E20 Stadium LLP being renamed London Stadium LLP from April 2025.
 The change was made to simplify and consolidate the ownership structure, removing the need for duplicative administrative requirements, rationalise leadership and enable the stadium to be directly managed by the GLA rather than the LLDC, which has less grant funding to support the stadium's governance.